pc2/frandom/README.md

     after the updates where made.
 The maximal allowed error rate of the random access benchmark is 1% according to the rules given in the HPCChallenge specification.

+Benchmark results can be found in the `results` folder in this repository.